playfulprogramming/playfulprogramming/content/blog/go-embedding-interfaces/index.md

 [signal SIGSEGV: segmentation violation code=0x2 addr=0x20 pc=0x10221ee38]
 ```

-We need to implement the method we want to use.
-Because unlike an embedded struct, and embedded interface doesn't come with anything, only its definition.
+Unlike an embedded struct, an embedded interface doesn't come with anything, only its definition.
+Hence, a nil pointer is found where the `DoThisThing` method was expected to be.
+So, we need to implement the method we want to use.

 Here's what that will look like for our `DoSomeStuff` test: